Rethinking Gaussian Trajectory Predictors: Calibrated Uncertainty for Safe Planning: Experiments

 \section{Experiments}

-We conduct two sets of experiments in this work: one to evaluate the prediction model trained with our proposed loss function on a test set of trajectories, and another to assess how prediction accuracy and confidence calibration affect motion planning within an uncertainty-aware planner.
+We conduct two sets of experiments: one to evaluate the predictor trained with our proposed loss function, and another to assess how prediction accuracy and confidence calibration affect motion planning within an uncertainty-aware planner.